jseo79/Ad-Tracker/README.md

 1. Installing a different ad blocker chrome extension to their local project directory
 2. Editing the adBlockerExtensionPath variable in src/crawler.js to correspond to their new ad blocker

-Websites you want to test may also be changed by modifying the urlsToTest in data/urls.json
+Websites you want to test may also be changed by modifying urlsToTest in data/urls.json